 All things considered, staff augmentation can be a great option to strengthen an existing team of developers or expand its expertise in certain areas at relatively low costs.
 Nevertheless, it is vital to be aware of the model’s limitations as well.
 First of all, bringing on board standalone external specialists for roles that require considerable time for adaptation and getting internal knowledge is not the best application of this approach.
 Also, staff augmentation leads to an increased project management effort, as the developers have to be trained and managed along with in-house employees, which is the key difference between the augmentation and dedicated team model, which we’re going to review next.

 This model means outsourcing a complete team of developers to build custom software.
 It is 9in the greatest request among providers of the development services as well as among tech startups that plan an app or a web service for customers.

 While similar to staff augmentation in such aspects as flexibility and speed, the dedicated team model allows startups to create an entire project outsourcing specialists rather than just filling in temporal gaps in talent.
 In addition to developers, dedicated teams include other specialists.
 For example, the Surf development team includes a project manager, QA specialists, UX/UI designers, business analysts, and others.
 All of them have proven experience and skills, established working culture and managers to control their daily workflow, so a startup can focus more on its key operational issues.
-While more expensive than staff augmentation, this model is infinitely more suitable when you have to outsource engineers to completely handle a custom stage in development or even the entire process.
+While more expensive than staff augmentation, this model is infinitely more suitable when you have to outsource engineers to completely handle a custom prod in development or even the entire process.